galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Alternative ways of seeing Galaxy

-- Galaxy is a big, complicated project with many moving parts making it hard to comprehend completely
+- Galaxy is a complicated project with many moving parts, making it hard to comprehend completely
-- What you see depends on how you look at it, so it is:
+- What you see depends on how you look at it, so at the same time, it is:
     - A convenient and reliable way to get complex analyses done for users
     - Inter-dependent open source code repositories for developers.
     - A global collaboration for investigators
-- All models of Galaxy are wrong, but some may be useful.
 - This module outlines the major components, and how they fit together
 - Drafted by a human, it represents only one of many possible explanations
 - Most participants will be associated with more than one of the parts described here
-- They all need to be considered together but it's easier to list them individually
+- They need to be described separately to clarify their relationships.
+- However, they are all needed for the project to succeed.

 > <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
 > - Categories and divisions are necessarily arbitrary.